-Real gross domestic product (GDP), defined as the value of the production of goods, increased at an annual rate of 1.1% in the second quarter of 2016.
-In the first quarter, real GDP increased 0.8%.
-Department of Commerce Bureau of Economic Analysis (BEA) attributed the second-quarter increase in real GDP to consumer spending and exports, which have been positively impacted by the value of the dollar and weak demand in Asia and Europe.
-These gains were offset by declines in private inventory investment, residential fixed investments, state and local government spending, non-residential fixed investments, and an increase in imports.
+Real gross domestic product (GDP), defined as the value of the production of goods, increased at an annual rate of 3.0 percent in the second quarter of 2017, up from 1.2 percent in the first quarter of the year.
+The Department of Commerce Bureau of Economic Analysis (BEA) said the second-quarter increase in real GDP "reflected positive contributions from (personal consumption expenditures), non-residential fixed investment, exports, federal government spending, and private inventory investment that were partly offset by negative contributions from residential fixed investment and state and local government spending.
+Imports, which are a subtraction in the calculation of GDP, increased."